highest rainfall in india

 Western Disturbances:

-• These weather systems come from the Mediterranean Sea and bring winter rain to northwest India, like Punjab, Haryana, and Jammu & Kashmir.
+• These weather systems originate from the Mediterranean Sea and bring winter rain to northwest India, including Punjab, Haryana, Jammu, and Kashmir.

 • Though not as heavy as monsoon rains, they still add to the overall rainfall.